Attention#

 \[ \sum_{i=1}^{N} w_i = 1 \]

-Thus, the weights form a probability-like distribution satisfying probability closure and once again producing a convex weighted combination of the values and helping maintain stable, unbiased predictions.
+Thus, the weights form a probability-like distribution that sums to one, producing a convex weighted combination of the values.

-Large similarity scores produce larger attention weights and greater influence on the final prediction.
+Large similarity scores produce larger attention weights and greater influence on the output context vector.

-Again, because the weights sum to 1.0, the prediction is a convex weighted combination of the stored values.
+Again, because the weights sum to 1.0, the output context-aware representation is a convex weighted combination of the stored analogs’ values.

 Interpretation#

-Attention dynamically retrieves and combines information according to similarity between the query and stored patterns.
+Attention dynamically retrieves and combines information based on similarity between the query and stored analag.
+Qualitatively, we can state this as,

-• attention acts as a soft lookup mechanism over a set of stored information.
+• attention acts as a soft lookup mechanism over a set of stored analogs.

-• prediction given a set of analogs in a data table - using similarity of a single value
+• prediction given a set of analogs in a data table - using similarity of a single scalar feature

-• prediction of a missing well log with an available common well log - using magnitude and shape
+• prediction of a missing well log with an available common well log - using both magnitude and shape similarity across features

 Import Required Packages#